Why Are Proteins Considered Polymers But Lipids Not

 Amino Acids: The Monomer Building Blocks

 When amino acids link together, they form peptide bonds through a condensation reaction (also called a dehydration reaction).
-So naturally, during this process, the carboxyl group of one amino acid reacts with the amino group of another, releasing a molecule of water and forming a covalent amide bond.
-This process can repeat indefinitely, allowing chains of hundreds or even thousands of amino acids to form That's the part that actually makes a difference..
+During this process, the carboxyl group of one amino acid reacts with the amino group of another, releasing a molecule of water and forming a covalent amide bond.
+This process can repeat indefinitely, allowing chains of hundreds or even thousands of amino acids to form Not complicated — just consistent.
+Less friction, more output..

 Polypeptide Chains and Protein Structure